-Ian Reid is the author of more than a dozen books – fiction, poetry and non-fiction.
-His writings have been translated into five languages and won international recognition including the Antipodes prize for poetry.
-A Thousand Tongues, his fourth historical novel, was partly written during his tenure of a J.S.
+Ian Reid is the author of fifteen books – fiction, poetry and non-fiction.
+His writings have been translated into five languages and won international recognition including the Antipodes prize.
+The Madwoman’s Coat, his fifth historical novel, was partly written during his tenure of a J.S.
 Battye Memorial Fellowship.
-He lives in Perth and is an Adjunct Professor in English and Cultural Studies at the University of Western Australia.
+He lives in Perth and is an Adjunct Professor in English and Literary Studies at the University of Western Australia.

 For more information about this author and his other work, see his website: www.ianreid-author.com

 - “The author’s prose is always vivid and evocative, almost poetic.
 The dialogue, moral dilemmas and contradictions are all handled with equally exquisite expression.
 It’s been a long time since I came to the end of a novel and immediately wanted to read it again to uncover more of its nuances.
 Ian Reid is a revelation, and deserves the widest recognition as a remarkable ambassador for Australian historical fiction.”
 Historical Novel Review (U.K.) – ‘Editor’s Choice’

 - “A great gathering of personality, character after character, in irreducible and fully imagined life… Ian Reid gives us the ‘life-surplus’ of history: love and journeys and work and ideas, fear and purposeful action and sometimes failure, all playing out before us in this big and beautifully balanced novel of character.”
 Rochford Street Review